jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 psychic power as if it were a PSYKER.

 #### > OPTIONS:
-- Any number of models can each be equipped with 2 Particle beamers (+15 pts total (not per Particle beamer)).
+- Any number of models can each be equipped with 2 Particle beamers (+15 pts (total, not per Particle beamer)).
 - Any number of models can each be equipped with 1 Fabricator claw array (+15 pts).
 - Any number of models can each be equipped with 1 Gloom prism (+10 pts).